joanna15202/Personal-Blog/README.md

 # Personal-Blog
 ## Introduction
 A personal blog that allows you to compose posts.
+A user can access the [link](https://floating-anchorage-12980.herokuapp.com/compose) to compose a new post.
 ## Frameworks/tools/libraries used
 1. Node.js
 2. Express.js